droglenc/NCMTH107/modules/GettingDataIntoR_CE3.md

 [Locke (1993)](http://www.amstat.org/publications/jse/v1n1/datasets.lock.html) recorded data on a random sample of cars from the 1993 model year.
 His data are in [93cars.csv](https://github.com/droglenc/NCData/raw/master/93cars.csv).
 Use this information to answer the following questions (by using R).

-1. Download the data from the class webpage and load the data into RStudio.
+1. Download the data from the class webpage and load into R.
 1. How many variables are recorded in this data.frame?
 1. How many individuals are recorded in this data.frame?
-1. Isolate the following subsets of data (show the structure or a view of the resultant data.frame to verify your results).
+1. Isolate the following subsets of data (*show the structure or a view of the resultant data.frame to verify your results*).
     * Cars that were manufactured by Ford.
     * Cars that get more than 30 miles per gallon in the city.
     * Cars that had an automatic transmission and get more than 30 miles per gallon on the highway.